Treatment for Traumatic Brain Injury

 - Establish a routine: Following a routine is essential to avoid confusion.
 Keeping items in the same place makes it easier.

-- Learn to write everything down: At first, it is vital to write things down such as names, phone numbers and even things you need to do.
+- Learn to write everything down: First, you must write things down, such as names, phone numbers, and even things you need to do.
 This helps your mind focus.

 - Accommodations at work or in school: Work with people at the job site or in school to make adjustments that you may need.
 You would be surprised how anxious they are to help if you give them a chance.